 - It’s also a great base for soups and stews.

-Tips for Making the Everyday Easy Marinara
+Tips for Making an Authentic San Marzano Marinara Sauce

 Use good quality tomatoes.
 This recipe heavily relies on the taste of the tomatoes.
-Whenever I make this recipe I always choose the Italy San Marzano.
+Whenever I make this recipe I always choose the Italian San Marzano.
 These deep red, plum-type tomatoes are perfect for this recipe and all Italian tomato-based recipes.
 The main reason why I recommend this variety of tomatoes, is they’re not acidic tasting.
-If your canned tomatoes are acidic tasting, it can through off the entire dish.
+If your canned tomatoes are acidic tasting, they can through off the entire dish.
 However, if you ever find yourself in a situation where you have a tin of acidic tomatoes then add some sugar to the dish to balance out the flavours.

 I do have a few favourite brands which I regularly use they are: Mutti, Molisana, and Glen Muir.